MehmetMHY/cha/README.md

 - Setting your own variables or config for Cha
 - Importing or building your own external tools to use inside Cha
 - Saving all your conversations locally so you can do whatever you want with them

+Once local history is enabled, features like browsing and searching your past chats are available.

 By default, this is turned off, so there’s no need to create any local files for Cha to run.
 But if you want to set this up, you can follow these [docs](./assets/dot-cha/README.md) and check out what’s [here](./assets/dot-cha/).